Palm Cove, Queensland: Attractions

 Palm Cove is also a tourist destination due to its proximity to the Great Barrier Reef and the Daintree Rainforest.
-Palm Cove is the location of many resorts and apartments.
+Palm Cove is the location of many resorts and apartments..
+Over the last decade, Palm Cove has become the romance capitol of Australia with hundreds of couples coming for Palm Cove Weddings or to enjoy a relaxing honeymoon.

 Transport

 The closest major airport to Palm Cove is the Cairns International Airport in Aeroglen to the south.
 The only method of direct transportation to Palm Cove is along the Captain Cook Highway which stretches from Cairns in the south to Mossman in the north.
 Buses also link Palm Cove to local suburbs.